vincentmackay/uvrules/README.md

 # uvrules

-`uvrules` implements the **Radio-array _uv_ Layout Engineering Strategy (RULES)** algorithm for generating radio interferometer arrays with complete and efficient uv-plane coverage.
+`uvrules` implements the **Radio-array _uv_ Layout Engineering Strategy (RULES)** algorithm for generating radio interferometer arrays with complete uv-plane coverage.

 This is a tool for designing antenna layouts that fulfill a regular square lattice of _uv_ points, with applications to 21 cm cosmology and radio interferometry more broadly.